Browser benchmark battle January 2020: Chrome vs. Firefox vs. Edge vs. Brave

 It’s been some 18 months since our last browser benchmark battle.
-What better time than to get the latest results than the start of a new year?
-Over the past year and a half, Google Chrome has continued to dominated market share, Mozilla Firefox has doubled down on privacy, Microsoft Edge has embraced Chromium, and Brave launched out of beta.
+What better time to get the latest results than the start of a new year?
+Over the past year and a half, Google Chrome has continued to dominate market share, Mozilla Firefox has doubled down on privacy, Microsoft Edge has embraced Chromium, and Brave launched out of beta.

 Users, developers, and businesses alike want to know which browser performs best.
 A single benchmark that definitively tests desktop browsers does not exist.
 As such, we ran eight separate benchmarks to give you a broader overview of what you can expect.
-We used Windows 10 in order to maintain a common platform, and because that’s what the larger majority of desktop users browse on.
+We used Windows 10 in order to maintain a common platform, and because that’s what the majority of desktop users browse on.

 Setup